Clint-Mathews/Catalogs/README.md

 ## To Run the Application directly

-You can pull the docker container from container hub and run locally: https://hub.docker.com/r/clintmathews/catalog
+You can pull the docker image from docker container hub and run locally: https://hub.docker.com/r/clintmathews/catalog